sergeyzolotukhin/learn-java-gradle/docs/_interview/microservice-patterns.md

 Event Sourcing Pattern stores all changes to application state as a sequence of events rather than only saving the current state.

+####  consumer-driven contract (CDC)

+A consumer-driven contract (CDC) in microservices is a testing method where consumers define the expectations they have of a service provider's API, and providers use these consumer expectations to verify that they won't break compatibility.